 It’s a fun and safe activity, and no prior scuba diving experience is necessary.
 Whether it’s your very first time visiting the underwater world, or you’ve been scuba diving before – our professional Dive Instructors will guide you on fun and interactive tours around the pristine waters of the coral reef.

 Resort scuba diving may also be the right option for those who have a scuba licence, but the scuba licence is not a full Open Water Dive Licence or higher and therefore cannot dive as a fully Certified Diver.
-If you have a scuba licence but are not sure what level it is – you can contact us to assist you find the perfect Great Barrier Reef tour for you
+If you have a scuba licence but are not sure what level it is – you can contact us to assist you in finding the perfect Great Barrier Reef tour for you

 *Anyone booking a trip which includes scuba diving please check: Can I go Diving?